codingben/maple-fighters/src/game-service/Game.Application/README.md

 # Game Application

-The game application creates a WebSocket server and handles requests.
+Game application creates a WebSocket server and handles requests.
 When a new client connects, it creates a new player in the game world.

 ## Project Structure